 If you have immediate concerns or are in an emergency please contact Security on 0114 222 4444.
-If you live in Allen Court or Sheffield 3 please call 999 and then inform your local Customer Service desk.
+If you live in Allen Court or St Vincent's please call 999 and then inform your local Customer Service desk.

 The Residence Life team are here to help you have the best student residential experience possible.
-We have a team of Residence Mentors who work every evening during term time, approach them with any concern or queries, they will either help or point you in the right direction.
-The Residence Mentors will be a friendly face throughout your time in the residences.
+We have a team of Residence Life Mentors who work every evening during term time, approach them with any concern or queries, they will either help or point you in the right direction.
+The Residence Life Mentors will be a friendly face throughout your time in the residences.

-Visit residencelife.co.uk to find out more about opportunities in the residences, better still apply to be an Activities Rep and you can work with us to create and host events.
+Visit residencelife.co.uk to find out more about opportunities in the residences, better still apply to be an Activity Rep and you can work with us to create and host events.
 Alongside support and guidance we also organise and facilitate development opportunities, events, activities and sports in partnership with the Students’ Union and Sport Sheffield.